 OPC can develop clinically relevant questionnaires for all disease areas for distribution via its clinical review services.
-All questionnaires are sent via the OPC software’s NHS approved mailing house ‘‘Docmail” from the GP practice.
+All questionnaires are sent via the OPC software’s NHS approved mailing house ‘‘Docmail” or SMS from the GP practice.
 Patients can respond online or via the free-post envelope provided.
 Following data entry the questionnaire data is stored in OPCRD with linked identifiers to patients EMR data.

 Yes, we extract data from all clinical systems in the UK.
 These include:

 - TPP SystmOne